Type of infrastructure:

 Short description

-In 2023, ECOncrete deployed marine mattresses at the Vineyard Wind 1 offshore wind farmFirst large-scale offshore wind energy facility in the United States, located off the coast of the state of Massachusetts.
+In 2023, ECOncrete supplied marine mattresses at the Vineyard Wind 1 offshore wind farmFirst large-scale offshore wind energy facility in the United States, located off the coast of the state of Massachusetts.
 It comprises of 62 wind turbines and has a total capacity of 806 megawatts (MW), producing enough clean energy for over 400 000 homes. .
-The aim of this NID solution is to protect and stabilise the subsea power cables in an area where mitigation measures are needed while creating diverse habitats to enhance marine biodiversity.
+This Nature Inclusive Design (NID) solution protects and stabilises subsea power cables in an area where mitigation measures are needed while creating diverse habitats to enhance marine biodiversity.

 The marine mattresses were locally manufactured and installed, based on standard industry dimensions, equipment and installation methods.
 They feature a nature-inclusive design for cable protection which incorporates ECOncrete’s patented technology.
-This includes a bio-enhancing concrete admixture, and a three-dimensional complex surface optimised to create habitats and enable the settlement and growth of marine flora and fauna.
+This includes a bio-enhancing concrete admixture, and a three-dimensional complex surface optimised to create macro and micro habitats and enable the settlement and growth of marine flora and fauna.
 Their design creates various niche areas where fish can spawn, shelter, or feed, and features surfaces that encourage algae growth.
-As a result, the marine mattresses develop both macro and micro habitats for difference species, enhancing the surrounding marine food web.
+As a result, the marine mattresses support the establishment of marine communities that thrive in more natural environments, enhancing the surrounding marine food web.
 These ecological benefits provide opportunities for nature that would otherwise be absent in traditional, heavily engineered cable protection technologies.

 At the same time, by increasing the variety of available niches and promoting the growth of local species, marine mattresses can reduce the prevalence of invasive and opportunistic species.